 - 1-2 teaspoons balsamic vinegar optional but adds great flavor

-- Shredded or grated Parmesan cheese for serving
+- shredded or grated Parmesan cheese for serving

-- Fresh parsley finely chopped, for garnish (optional)
+- fresh parsley finely chopped, for garnish (optional)

 FOR THE SLOW COOKER VERSION:

 In a large 6 quart slow cooker, add carrots, celery, garlic, onions, basil, oregano, rosemary, thyme, diced tomatoes, tomato paste and bay leaves.
-Stir in vegetable broth and water (use less if you like it less watery) into slow cooker and season with salt and pepper to taste.
+Stir in vegetable broth and water (use less if you like it less watery) into the slow cooker and season with salt and pepper to taste.
 Cover with lid and cook on HIGH for 2-3 hours or LOW for 5-6 hours (time varies according to your slow cooker - adjust times as needed)

 - 20-30 minutes before serving, stir in kidney beans, cannellini beans, zucchini and pasta and cook on HIGH until pasta is tender.**(SEE NOTE below on freezing)